 In Phase I the studies shall assess the safety of a drug/device, it might include a small number of healthy volunteers (20 to 100), with the aim to determine the effects of the drug/device, like how it is absorbed, metabolized, and excreted, and possible side effects that occur as dosage levels are increased.

-In the Phase II the study must test the efficacy of a drug/device.
+In Phase II the study must test the efficacy of a drug/device.
 Most phase II studies are randomized trials; it is preferable if the study is “blinded” as this allows investigators to provide the pharmaceutical company and the FDA with comparative information about the relative safety and effectiveness of the new drug.

-In the Phase III the studies involve randomized and blind testing in hundred to several thousand patients, this provides both the company and the FDA with data on the effectiveness of the drug/device, the benefits and the range of possible adverse reactions.
+In Phase III the studies involve randomized and blind testing in hundred to several thousand patients, this provides both the company and the FDA with data on the effectiveness of the drug/device, the benefits and the range of possible adverse reactions.
 Very importantly, once Phase III is complete, the company can request FDA approval for marketing the drug.

-In the Phase IV or Post Marketing Surveillance Trial, the aim is to compare a drug/device with other drugs/devices already in the market; to monitor a drug’s long-term effectiveness and impact on a patient’s quality of life; and to determine the cost-effectiveness of a drug therapy relative to other traditional and new therapies.
+In Phase IV or Post Marketing Surveillance Trial, the aim is to compare a drug/device with other drugs/devices already in the market; to monitor a drug’s long-term effectiveness and impact on a patient’s quality of life; and to determine the cost-effectiveness of a drug therapy relative to other traditional and new therapies.

 4. Develop an adequate budget and resources plan

 Create milestones and a way to keep the cost on track.
 Find the best way to measure the performance, remember: If you can’t measure it, you can’t improve it.